Assetz Capital Review

 Thumbs Up Points for Assetz Capital

-- Safety – medium size company with a good track record and makes preservation of your capital one of their top objectives.
-Most loans are property secured, and if you want to ensure they are, you can just invest in the Property Secured Account for a nice 5.50% rate.
+Safety – medium size company with a good track record and makes preservation of your capital one of their top objectives.
+Most loans are property secured.
+If you want to ensure they are, you can just invest in the Property Secured Account for a nice 5.50% rate.

-- Auto-Invest – in all but one portfolio means virtually no time managing investments.
-Just send your money over, decide which portfolio you would like to invest in.
-Once your money is invested, you can sit back and watch the interest come in.
-Repayments can be reinvested automatically.
+Auto-Invest – in all but one portfolio means virtually no time managing investments.
+Just send your money over and decide which portfolio you would like to invest in.
+Repayments can be reinvested automatically for hands off investing.

-- Great Rates – for a property secured auto-invest account, the rates Assetz Capital offers are among the best in the business.
+Great Rates – for a property secured auto-invest account, Assetz Capital interest rates are among the best in the business.

-- Website – the Assets Capital website is very comprehensive, but also very easy to use and understand once you get the hang of it.
+Website – the Assets Capital website is very comprehensive, but also very easy to use and understand once you get the hang of it.
 It can take a while to learn, it but once you get to know the interface it works well.
-Some P2P websites leave a lot to be desired.

-- Zero cost exit –Assetz Capital dosen’t charge any points for exiting your investment early (providing there are buyers available to buy your loan parts).
+Zero cost exit –Assetz Capital doesn’t charge any points for exiting your investment early (providing there are buyers available to buy your loan parts).
 It is very easy to exit the QAA but it can take longer on the other accounts depending on how many buyers there are available.

 Thumbs Down Points for Assetz Capital

-- Initial Investment Time – It can take a little bit of time to get invested because of the popularity of Assetz Capital.
+Initial Investment Time – investment can take a little bit of time initially because of the popularity of Assetz Capital.
 And the sheer number of investors trying to get in.
 The QAA account makes up for it though, because your money will sit there earning 4.10% interest from day one while it’s waiting to be invested in the longer term portfolios.

-- Unsecured Loans – some (very few) of the Assets Capital loans are unsecured loans given to businesses, so if things were to go bad, you don’t have any collateral.
+Unsecured Loans – there are some (very few) loans which are unsecured, given to businesses.
+So if things were to go bad, you don’t have any collateral.
 If this worries you, just invest in the Property Secured account and it should put your mind at rest a little.

 Risk Factor – 3/10 – Low – Medium

+Is Assetz Capital Safe?
+How Secure is Assetz Capital?
 I consider Assetz Capital to be at the lower to medium end of the risk scale.
-Taking into consideration that many of its loans are secured, it’s hard not to give it a lower risk rating.
+Considering that many of Assetz Capital loans are secured, it’s hard not to give it a lower risk rating.
 However they are lending to businesses, which are inherently more risky then lending to individuals, and their diversification is not always my favorite.
 I like Assets Capital a lot however and put a lot of trust in them.
 They are one of my largest lender accounts.
-As you can see by the TrustPilot review above, many other people like them too, both investors and borrowers alike.
+As you can see by the TrustPilot Assetz reviews above, many other people like them too, both investors and borrowers alike.

 Who Can Invest with Assetz Capital